The Network Hub: History

-The Network Hub hosts businesses from different industries.
-Clients include software developers, gaming companies, designers, consultants, and marketing service providers.
 The Network Hub hosted eight small businesses in 2006, all headed by entrepreneurs under the age of 30.
-By 2007 the company hosted 20 small businesses, primarily in Information Technology.
+In 2007, the company hosted 20 small businesses, primarily in Information Technology.
 In 2009, The Network Hub hosted 35 businesses.
 The average time of use for long-term clients is two years.

-Get Connected magazine featured the Network Hub as an example of cost-saving business models in their Spring 2009 edition.

-In 2010, CBC's Rick Chung featured The Network Hub as part of a growing trend toward coworking spaces.
+In 2009, Get Connected magazine featured The Network Hub as an example of cost-saving business models in their Spring edition, and was featured by Canadian Broadcasting Company in 2010 as part of the growing trend of coworking spaces.
+Sarah Kessler featured The Network Hub as a model coworking space in several articles for Mashable's website in January 2011.

-In 2011, The Network Hub announced plans to use the office space as an art gallery showcasing local Vancouver artists.
+In 2011, the company expanded by opening a second location in New Westminster, providing a larger workspace.
+In the same year, The Network Hub announced plans to use the office space as an art gallery showcasing local Vancouver artists.
 Artists partnering with The Network Hub received one hundred percent of all sales.
 Featured artists include Scott Sueme, Jonathan Taggart, and Jason Athens.